Chapter 19: The Tragedy at Ong Thanh 062025

 reporting for duty with the Black Lions at their administration hut,

-General DePuy, also just happened to be there.
-The general immediately
+General DePuy was also there.
+The general immediately chewed him out for

-chewed him out for wearing what he called his silly little green beret
+wearing what he called his silly little green beret hat.
+Even DePuy, who

-hat.
-Even DePuy, who was more tactically astute than his peers, did not
+was more tactically astute than his peers, did not understand the future

-forces which could work more independently among the grass roots of a
+work more independently among the grassroots of a country.
+By the time

-country.
-By the time the Battle of Ong Thanh rolled around, however,
+the Battle of Ong Thanh rolled around, however, Clark Welch had acquired

-Clark Welch had acquired an understanding of his enemy that few
+an understanding of his enemy that few Americans in his shoes would ever

-Americans in his shoes would ever acquire.
-He had become one of the most
+develop.
+He had become one of the most capable junior officers in any

-capable junior officers in any American line unit anywhere.
-However, to
+American line unit anywhere.
+However, to really shine, Clark needed the

-really shine Clark needed the support and trust of a savvy commander
+support and trust of a savvy commander like Dick Cavazos.
+For one, Clark

-caused him to close off and withdraw within himself, when he was in the
+had an inferiority complex, which caused him to close off and withdraw

-presence of senior commanders.
-Dick would have spotted that flaw in a
+would have spotted that flaw in a nanosecond and would have dealt with

-nanosecond and would have dealt with it.
-Dick had a gift for making
+it.
+Dick had a gift for making talented people like Clark come out of

-assignment in a line unit was as platoon leader of the battalion's recon
+assignment in a line unit was as platoon leader of the Battalion's recon

 platoon.
 However, performing stealthy observations of the enemy wasn't